solandrust/solfate-site/content/articles/basics/basic-example.md

   - spl token
 ---

-this is an example article
+this is an example article in the basic folder

 ## Custom h2